-The airport's six-gate 165,000 sq ft (15,300 m2) Hayden W. Head Terminal, designed by Gensler, opened on November 3, 2002 with a theme of "When the Sun Meets the Sea."The Corpus Christi International Airport has tried to attract airline service from Mexico, the latest attempt being in 2005.
+The airport's six-gate 165,000 sq ft (15,300 m2) Hayden Wilson Head Terminal, designed by Gensler, opened on November 3, 2002, with a theme of "When the Sun Meets the Sea."The Corpus Christi International Airport has tried to attract airline service from Mexico, the latest attempt being in 2005.

 (Airport Infos by Wikipedia)